morellovich/cloud-runner/README.md

 Want to add your own module?
 Create scripts/13-my-feature.sh
 Add it to the list in install.sh checklist
-Source setup.conf inside your script and go wild
+Source setup.conf inside your script and go wild!

 ## 🤝 Contribution ##
 Feel free to suggest changes, report [issues](https://github.com/morellovich/cloud-runner/issues) and send your [PRs](https://github.com/morellovich/cloud-runner/pulls).